gptscript-ai/gptscript/README.md

 #### Manually

-Download and install the archive for your platform and architecture from the [release page](https://github.com/gptscript-ai/gptscript/releases).
+Download and install the archive for your platform and architecture from the [releases page](https://github.com/gptscript-ai/gptscript/releases).

 ### 2. Get an API key from [OpenAI](https://platform.openai.com/api-keys).